SubmergedAmongUs/Stop-PingTracker-Abuse/README.md

 </details>

+## General PingTracker guidelines
+The following guidelines apply to the PingTracker as a whole, and should be followed regardless of what kind of modifications you make.

+Note: While this initiative only explicitly mentions the PingTracker, creating a separate text object to display your watermark is literally the same thing and it obviously included.

-### Editing guidelines
+### Minimum requirements
-- You must ensure that the original functionality of the PingTracker remains, and not remove the ping indicator.
+- You must ensure that the original functionality of the PingTracker remains, and not remove the ping indicator, unless removing the ping indicator is an explicit feature of your mod.
 - Individual people or companies such as authors, developers, collaborators, etc should not be named in the PingTracker.
 - You should not use a larger font size than the default for your PingTracker text, nor should you increase the overall scale of the PingTracker.
-- Moving the PingTracker from the default location (bottom middle) is acceptable, but you must place it adjacent to the top or bottom edges of the screen, with no padding.
+- Moving the PingTracker from the default location (bottom center) is acceptable, but you must place it adjacent to the top or bottom edges of the screen, with no padding from the edge of the screen.

-Note: While this initiative only explicitly mentions the PingTracker, creating a separate text object to display your watermark is literally the same thing and it obviously included.
+### Suggested
+- The PingTracker should not be moved from it's default location (bottom center).
+- You should not add any other information to the PingTracker except mod identifiers (details below).
+- You should not use any kind of formatting (bold, italic, underline) for the purposes of drawing attention to the PingTracker.

+## Mod identifier guidelines
+Even though the PingTracker should not serve as a watermark, there should be a way to quickly identify what mods someone is playing from a video or a stream, in order to diagnose potential issues.

+The suggested way of doing this is including your mod name and description in the PingTracker.
+I will refer to this style of PingTracker patch as a "mod identifier".
+The following guidelines apply only to mod identifiers.

+If you are adding other information to the PingTracker, such as displaying the current game mode or role information, you do not need to follow these guidelines (for those specific instances of text).
+That being said, I advise not adding this kind of information to the PingTracker, and creating your own text objects instead, because you can never know what other mods might change about the PingTracker.

+### Minimum requirements
+- The mod identifier should not use flashy or rainbow colors for the purposes of drawing attention to it.
+You should use at most two colors, with at most one change between them.
+(No alternating colors)
+- The mod identifier should not be animated in any way.

+### Suggested
+- The mod identifier should have the default color of the PingTracker (white).
+- The mod identifier should use a smaller font size of `<size=50%>`.
+- The mod identifier should be placed after the ping indicator.
+- A mod identifier should be hidden if that mod is disabled or does not have any effect on current gameplay.
+- If there are multiple mods installed, their mod identifiers should be displayed on the same line, in alphabetical order. _(TODO: Implement this as a Reactor feature)_

-### What about credits?
+## What about credits?
 I acknowledge that crediting people for their work is important, however naming them in the PingTracker is a relic of the past and should not be the first solution you think about.
 (More info in the [Reasoning](#reasoning) section)

 Having your name written on the screen at all times doesn't help you in any way, and it is also just an intrusive obstacle to both regular players, and streamers and their viewers.